-CE YEAR OF PURCHASE FUNC CAT SCH MANUFACT PURCHASE FOR OTIFICIAL Use Only MAKE ADDRESS CORRECTIONS ABOVE PLEASE RETURN BY ESTIMATE THE VALUE IF YOU DO NOT RESPOND.
-LOCATION ADDRESS TEM MAKE/ MODEL SERIAL NUMBER DATE IN SERVICE the Personal Property Exemption. inventory is less than \$100,000.
+DATE IN SERVICE YEAR OF PURCHASE FUNC CAT SCH RANUFACT PURCHASE FOR Official Use Only MAKE ADDRESS CORRECTIONS ABOVE the Personal Property Exemption.
 I certify that the above inventory of personal property is accurate and complete.
-Farm Leased To/From Owner's Name Date New Business Opened Signature X Signature of Owner/Agent Required Date PLEASE RET THE ASSESSOR WILL ESTIMATE THE VALU Please read the instructions on the back of this form. # ITEM The filing of this declaration qualifies as the application for the I declare that the total cost of all owned Personal Properti : 0 ≥ PPDC (1-2014)
+Farm Leased To/From Signature X Signature of Owner/Agent Required Phone Date IDAHO PERSONAL PROPERTY DECLARATIC PLEASE RETURN BY THE ASSESSOR WILL ESTIMATE THE VALUE IF YOU DO NOT RESPOND.
+LOCATION ADDRESS # NAKE/MODEL SERIAL NUMBER The filing of this declaration qualifies as the application for the PLEASE RETURN TO: : 0 ≥ PPDC (1-2014)